 But in the past few years, they’ve come even further.
 Now, we can see that scale software has evolved from stand-alone scales to software that connects networked devices.
 The benefits of this evolution are far-reaching.
-Digital scale information is now available to be shared with many devices via databases, integrated APIs, and more common connectivity technology like ethernet.
+Digital scale information is now available to be shared with many devices via databases and more common connectivity technology like ethernet.
 Scale data is now linked to existing and new software to provide applications that are considered business “smart.”
 Scale indicators are becoming more sophisticated and have improved speeds and capabilities.
 From simple weight displays to advanced process control and computing power, a well-designed system provides a method of improved performance, simple configuration, and ease of use.

 The sharing of data made possible by software also has a multiplying affect.
 Different departments and personnel, within or outside an organization, can view the same data to improve areas of scheduling, purchasing, order fulfilment, process improvement, continuous improvement and managerial decision making.
 The net effect is improved processes, increased visibility, and greater profitability.